YinLiLin/CMplot/README.md

 # chr.labels: change the chromosome names
 # main: change the title of the plots, for manhattan plot, if there are more than one trait, main can be
 #       assigned as a character vector containing the desired title for each trait
+# NOTE: to show the full length of each chromosome, users can manually add every chromosome with one SNP, whose
+# position equals to the length of corresponding chromosome, then assign the parameter in CMplot: CMplot(..., "chr.pos.max=TRUE").
 ```

 <p align="center">